 If you don’t have anything to show off yet.
 Start with the aforementioned photography projects and share your photography, articles, and other content.
 Then as you complete work and develop styles, you can replace personal projects or beginner-level work in your portfolio with better quality work.
 Even though this is probably backward to most advice out there, the best way forward is through an iterative process.
 Just start and get better from there.

-Before you upload your work, be sure to optimize (reduce size and shrink dimensions) the files.
-Not only does this make your work load faster, it also opens the door for selling full, high quality photos!
+Before you upload your work, be sure to optimize (reduce the size and shrink dimensions) the files.
+Not only does this make your workload faster, but it also opens the door for selling full, high-quality photos!
 To get started: